VictoriaMetrics/VictoriaMetrics/app/vmrestore/README.md

 * `<local/path/to/restore>` is the path to folder where data will be restored.
 This folder must be passed to VictoriaMetrics in `-storageDataPath` command-line flag after the restore process is complete.

 The original `-storageDataPath` directory may contain old files.
-They will be susbstituted by the files from backup.
+They will be susbstituted by the files from backup, i.e. the end result would be similar to [rsync --delete](https://askubuntu.com/questions/476041/how-do-i-make-rsync-delete-files-that-have-been-deleted-from-the-source-folder).

 ### Troubleshooting